xdrazkov/pb162-hw03-templates/README.md

 ```
 ### Formal Description

-The following is a grammar in EBNF describing the language of our templates
-(using convention such as "+" to indicate one or more matches, and "?" for optionality).
+The following is a grammar in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus) describing the language of our templates (using convention such as "+" to indicate one or more matches, and "?" for optionality).

 ```
 /*
-    Basic primitives
-*/
+    Basic primitives  (? ... ? here is not optionality but special sequence) */
 text            =   ? one or more characters excluding <open> ? ;
 name            =   ? one or more alphanumerical characters or . ? ;